manojgajare123/Criminal-Information-Management-System/README.md

 # Crime-Information-Management-System

-This project is developed by Manoj Tryambak
+This project is developed by me

 ## About